 To address the specific need for pediatricians in south Georgia, funds were provided to establish Pediatric Residency Programs at Memorial Medical Center in Savannah and the Medical Center of Central Georgia in Macon.
 In recent years, funds have also been given to the Pediatric Residency Program at Morehouse School of Medicine.
-Over the last five years, 62% of the graduates from these programs have remained in Georgia.
-The map on page 12 shows where these graduates are practicing.
+Over the last five years, 56% of the graduates from these programs have remained in Georgia.

 Like the Family Medicine Capitation funding, the Pediatric Capitation funds are intended to help offset the high cost of training a physician.
 Funds for the Program are distributed based on a per resident capitation formula.
-In FY 2009, funding was provided for a total of 50 pediatric residents.
-The annual capitation rate was \$17,447 per resident.
+In FY 2010, funding was provided for a total of 50 pediatric residents.
+The annual capitation rate was \$16,692 per resident.